adlnet/xapi-profiles/xapi-profiles-communication.md

 <a name="partthree"></a>
 # Part Three: Communication and Processing

-In addition to the ability to host profiles as documents, there will be infrastructure for querying and manipulating profiles.
-This document describes the algorithms for processing profiles, including the exact rules by which Statement Templates and Patterns are validated against Statements.
-It also describes a “Profile Server” to make it easier to manage and answer questions about profiles from a centralized location, including implementing the algorithms.
+In addition to the ability to host Profiles as documents, there will be infrastructure for querying and manipulating Profiles.
+This document describes the algorithms for processing Profiles, including the exact rules by which Statement Templates and Patterns are validated against Statements.
+It also describes a “Profile Server” to make it easier to manage and answer questions about Profiles from a centralized location, including implementing the algorithms.

 ## <a name="1.0">1.0</a> Profile Server

 A Profile Server manages xAPI Profiles from a centralized location.
-[An RDF triple store](https://en.wikipedia.org/wiki/Triplestore) is responsible for the storage of profiles.
+[An RDF triple store](https://en.wikipedia.org/wiki/Triplestore) is responsible for the storage of Profiles.
-A Profile Server will allow administrators to add profiles by their contents or by URI to the Profile Server
+A Profile Server will allow administrators to add Profiles by their contents or by URI to the Profile Server

-A Profile Server will host a SPARQL endpoint containing the RDF information from the contained profiles at the path /SPARQL.
+A Profile Server will host a SPARQL endpoint containing the RDF information from the contained Profiles at the path /sparql.
 This enables xAPI Profiles to be queried.
 SPARQL servers have the ability to divide information into multiple datasets, or graphs, and offer separate querying on them.
 One of these is the default graph, which is queried when no other graph is specified.
-The default graph at this SPARQL endpoint will contain all the current versions of profiles.
+The default graph at this SPARQL endpoint will contain all the current versions of Profiles.

 ### <a name="profile_versions">1.1</a> Profile Versions

-Every profile version will be in a [Named Graph](https://www.w3.org/TR/sparql11-query/#namedGraphs) with a URI equal to the profile version's URI.
+Every Profile version will be in a [Named Graph](https://www.w3.org/TR/sparql11-query/#namedGraphs) with a URI equal to the Profile version's URI.
 Non-current (and current) versions of Profiles are required to be in named graphs with URIs of their version.
 This means they can be queried directly by specifying the URI.
 Additionally, the current version in the default graph has the versioning information, making it possible to traverse